Cost Optimization and Ranking of Subnets in Multi-subnet Clusters (AWS)¶

 Qubole supports configuring multiple subnets for a cluster.
 Ensure that subnets are all public or all private subnets.
 The cost optimization is only valid for clusters with Spot nodes.

-While starting a multi-subnet cluster, Qubole first eliminates subnets that do not have sufficient IP addresses available to launch master and minimum worker nodes.
+While starting a multi-subnet cluster, Qubole first eliminates subnets that do not have sufficient IP addresses available to launch Coordinator and minimum worker nodes.
 After the elimination, Qubole ranks remaining subnets based on the desirability of a subnet, which depends on the cluster composition.
 Here is how Qubole ranks the subnets for different cluster types:

 - If the cluster contains Spot/Spot-block nodes, Qubole ranks the subnets based on the current price of the worker instance type in different AZs corresponding to the specified subnets.
 For a heterogeneous cluster, Qubole considers only the primary worker instance type to compare the Spot price.